eejfqian/eejfqian.github.io/_publications/2025-02-01-high-selectivity-filtering-ifa.md

 ![high-selectivity-filtering-ifa](/images/publications/terminal-tfa.png)

 The proposed transversal filtering IFA achieves high in-band selectivity and strong out-of-band suppression through transversal-mode interference.
 This paper proposes further extends the transversal filtering antenna concept to quarter-wavelength antenan designs.
-By using TFA structures in terminal antenna designs, the out-of-band isolation can be effectively suppressed.
+By using TFA structures in terminal antenna designs, the out-of-band isolation can be effectively suppressed between two close-band antennas, enabling smaller form factor of user devices.
-It demonstrates inherent port decoupling without additional circuits, offering a compact and efficient solution for terminal and array applications.
+It demonstrates inherent port decoupling without additional circuits, offering a compact and efficient solution for terminal applications.

 **Key Contributions**
 - Extend the theoretical foundation for transversal filtering antennas.